shankhanraman/HTML-Resume-Generator/README.md

 - Python 3.7 or above
 - OpenAI API Key (for interacting with GPT-3)

+## Problem Solved
+The main challenge addressed was converting a LinkedIn PDF resume into a structured HTML resume.
+To convert LinkedIn PDF resumes into HTML format, we used the following approach and methods:

+1. **PDF Extraction**:
+   - **PDF Parsing**: Used `PyPDF2` to extract text from the uploaded PDF resume.
+This library helps in reading the content of the PDF, including sections like education, experience, and skills.

+2. **Text Processing**:
+   - **OpenAI **: Utilized OpenAI's  API to process and format the extracted text into HTML.
+This involved sending the extracted resume content to GPT-3 for conversion into a well-structured HTML format.

+3. **User Interface**:
+   - **Streamlit**: Developed the web interface using Streamlit.
+This framework provides an easy way to create interactive web applications with a clean, dark-themed UI for better readability and user experience.

+4. **Deployment**:
+   - **Vercel**: Deployed the Streamlit application on Vercel for easy access and sharing.
+This involved configuring the Vercel deployment settings to run the Streamlit app and handle file uploads.

 ## Installation
 1. **Clone the repository**:
    ```bash